splaisan/ngs-tools/README.md

 ### **restrict2bed.pl**

 The BIO-perl script [restrict2bed.pl](fasta-tools/restrict2bed.pl) will parse a multifasta file and look for one or several combined RE sites on both strands; matches are reported in BED format to be used with BedTools (requires BioPerl and several cpan modules to work, see header).
+Can be used to compute nicking label count per 100kb if combined to bedtools ([labeldensity.pl](bionano-tools/labeldensity.pl))
 ```bash
 ## Usage: restrict2bed.pl <-i fasta-file>
 # <-n 'nicker(s)', multiple allowed separated by ',')>